What is financial aid?

 The University of North Texas offers a variety of options to help you pay for your college education.
 Costs should not be a barrier to opportunity.
 Learn about different ways to finance your education, including grants, work-study, and loans.

 You might be surprised to find out how much financial aid you can receive, regardless of your family’s income level.
 You won’t know what you are eligible for unless you apply!

 Prior to receiving your refund, financial aid will pay all tuition, fees and housing charges, if you are living on campus.

 Books - Financial aid funds will not disburse until shortly before the beginning of classes; therefore, you need to plan to pay for your books out of pocket at orientation if you want to purchase them early.
 The UNT Bookstore does offer a textbook reservation service.
 To learn more about this service, contact the UNT Bookstore at 940-565-2592 or stop by the University Union while on campus.

 Housing Deposit - Financial aid funds will not disburse until shortly before the beginning of classes; therefore, you need to plan on paying the pre-payment that Housing and Residence Life requires.
 For more information regarding the pre-payment, contact Housing at firstname.lastname@example.org or 940-565-2610.

 Orientation Fees - Financial aid does not pay for orientation fees.
-However, you may qualify for orientation fee deferment or fee waivers.
+However, you may qualify for orientation fee deferment.
 Contact Orientation and Transition Programs for more information.

 How to apply for financial aid